Updated: May 10

-6. What's a more helpful thought I can tell myself and believe right now?
+6. Consider a more helpful thought you can believe right now.

-Write it down somewhere, or store it on your phone, or make a giant banner of the thought for your bedroom.
+Write your more helpful thought down somewhere, store it on your phone, or make a giant banner of the thought for your bedroom.
 Remind yourself of it often.

 Make it a habit to notice the old thought and correct yourself with the new thought as much as you can.

-Over time, you will gradually get better at the new thought, and if you are committed and keep it up, you will actually start to go straight to the positive thought and skip the old one entirely!
+Over time, you will gradually get better at the new thought, and if you are committed and keep it up, you will actually start to go straight to the positive thought and skip the negative one entirely!

 Before practicing with the triangle, it’s helpful to notice the difference between natural and manufactured emotions.
 This is a strategy taught in cognitive processing therapy, a type of cognitive behavioral therapy.
 The developers of CPT describe natural emotions as those that come up naturally, that most people would experience.

 You could also label this as a “normal” or typical emotion.
 Human beings are programmed to have feelings, just as many animals have.
 (Notice how your dog reacts sometimes when you leave the house, or when you get home?)
 Natural feelings should be allowed to happen, well … naturally.